sugi-juku/get-tension/README.md

 1. It worked on Windows 10 Home Python 3.8.3.

 I\'m both a stringer and a programmer.
-I used to develop web applications often with PHP on Linux.
+I used to develop web applications often with PHP at several IT companies.
 This is my first Python application.
 Now, I love Python, too.